-When you’re growing corn, every season is a race to higher yields.
+When you’re growing corn, every season is a race to produce higher yields.

-But when you’ve got a more precise way to control your water and nutrients, every season is better than the last one.
+With drip irrigation, you’ll have a more precise way to control your water and nutrients, so every season will be better than the last one.

-Should I use surface or subsurface drip irrigation?
+Should I use on-surface or subsurface drip irrigation?

-Subsurface drip irrigation (SDI) systems are most suitable for large-scale cornfield operations.
-Compared with on-surface systems, SDIs deliver additional benefits such as lower labor requirements, and operational simplicity.
+Subsurface drip irrigation (SDI) systems are most suitable for large-scale operations.
+Compared with on-surface systems, they require a higher initial investment, but deliver additional benefits like lower labor requirements and operational simplicity.
 SDI systems favor modern tillage practices such as no-till or minimum tillage.

 If I have a lot of rainfall, will drip still be a good investment?

 Definitely.
-While having ample rainfall is obviously a huge advantage, rain is never timely enough to allow the crop to reach its full yield potential.
+While having ample rainfall is obviously a huge advantage, rain is never timely enough or consistent enough to allow the crop to reach its full yield potential.
 This is even more evident with sandy soils that have a lower water holding capacity.
 On top of that, drip is also a nutrient delivery system that allows you to fertigate and control the nutrient levels in your soil in a precise and economical way.
-Applying all of your fertilizer in a single application can be wasteful, especially under rainy conditions that provoke leaching.
-Splitting your nutrient application along the season guarantees that your crop gets what it needs when it needs it.
+Applying all of your fertilizer in just a few applications can be wasteful, especially under rainy conditions that provoke leaching.
+Splitting your nutrient application throughout the season guarantees that your corn crop gets what it needs when it needs it.
 This is what makes drip systems the perfect tool for increasing productivity in previously rain-fed plots.

-What if I have an uneven topography or irregularly shaped cornfield?
+What if I have uneven topography or an irregularly shaped field?